canjs/canjs/docs/can-guides/experiment/chat/chat.md

 - Define and use a custom `<chat-messages>` element that contains the behavior of the __chat messages page__.

-Update the `JavaScript` tab to:
+Update the `JavaScript` panel to:

 - Define a `<chat-messages>` custom element with [can-component].
 It's `view` will contain the content of the __chat messages page__.
 - Update `<chat-app>`’s `view` to create a `<chat-messages>` element.

 @sourceref ./3-chat-messages/js.js
-@highlight 1-8,25,only
+@highlight 3-10,27,only

 When complete, you should see the same behavior as the previous step.
 You should be able to click back and forth between the two different pages.